Brazil national football team: 2006–2026: The second dry spell

 In the 2006 World Cup held in Germany, Brazil won their three group games against Croatia (1–0), Australia (2–0) and Japan (4–1).
 Ronaldo scored twice and equalled the record for the most goals scored across all World Cups.
 In the round of 16, Brazil beat Ghana 3–0.
 Ronaldo's goal was his 15th in World Cup history, breaking the record, which would later be broken by Miroslav Klose in 2014.
-Brazil, however, were eliminated in the quarter-finals against France, losing 1–0 to a Thierry Henry goal.
+Brazil, however, were eliminated in the quarter-finals against France, a match involving several Brazilian and French players who had previously taken part in the 1998 FIFA World Cup Final, losing 1–0 to a Thierry Henry goal.

 Dunga was appointed as Brazil's new team manager in 2006.
 Brazil then won the 2007 Copa América held in Venezuela, with a 3-0 win against Argentina in the final.
 Two years later, Brazil won the 2009 FIFA Confederations Cup, defeating the United States 3–2 in the final, to seal their third Confederations Cup title.